 Users

-An user identifies a physical person that interacts with accsyn, and access is role based with three major roles/clearance levels:
+A user identifies a person who interacts with accsyn.
+Access is role-based, with three clearance levels:

-• Employee; Have full access to transfer files, and view configuration.
+• Employee; Full access to transfer files and view configuration.

-• User; (Standard) Have access to download file packages sent to them, and to shares given explicit access through ACLs (Access Control Lists).
+• Standard; Access to download file packages sent to them and to shares granted through explicit ACLs (Access Control Lists).

 Query